 Ford F-150 Performance Truck History

 Over the years, the Ford F-150 has proven itself a strong pickup for Bloomington-area drivers, and the new Ford F-150 with its many configurations, bed sizes, and engines is no different.
 Yet the Ford F-150 performance truck history is intriguing, as well, as it introduced a whole new level of capabilities from new Ford trucks.
-Learn about Ford F-150 performance truck history with Anderson Ford of Clinton, starting with models like the Ford SVT Lightning and wrapping up with models like the F-150 King Ranch.
+Learn about Ford F-150 performance truck history with Anderson Ford, starting with models like the Ford SVT Lightning and wrapping up with models like the F-150 King Ranch.

 Ford SVT Lightning